Medical expert of the article

 Outcomes:

-- Neurological abnormalities are not compensated by the end of the first year of life;
+- neurological abnormalities are not compensated by the end of the first year of life;

-- there is a total or partial neurological deficit.
+- total or partial neurological deficit persists.

 Criteria for the diagnosis of fetal hypoxia

-- Meconium in the amniotic fluid.
+- Meconium in amniotic fluid.

-- history data;
+- anamnesis data;

 - features of the clinical picture;

-With intraventricular traumatic hemorrhage
+In case of intraventricular traumatic hemorrhage

 - There are no specific metabolic disorders.

-With traumatic parenchymal hemorrhages (hemorrhagic infarction)
+In traumatic parenchymal hemorrhages (hemorrhagic infarction)

 - Metabolic changes are not typical.

-- CT, MRI, DEG are poorly informative.
+- CT, MRI, DEG are not very informative.

-With subarachnoid traumatic hemorrhage
+In subarachnoid traumatic hemorrhage

 Clinical symptoms:

-- occurs rarely, mostly in the term infants.
+- occurs rarely, mainly in full-term babies.

 - Metabolic changes are not typical.